 - Not visiting the dentist: Seeing Drs.
 Fraker and Cahoo every six months for a cleaning and checkup prevents any developing oral health issues, as well as ensures that plaque and tartar do not build up over time.

 - Smoking: Smokers and users of smokeless tobacco are more likely to develop periodontal disease that can cause tooth loss.
 If you are a smoker it is crucial to visit us on a timely schedule.

 - Various health conditions: Patients with high blood pressure, diabetes, rheumatoid arthritis, and other chronic health issues are more likely to suffer from gum disease.

 Scheduling an appointment with Drs.
-Fraker and East at our Seattle office will give you an accurate diagnosis and a variety of treatment options.
+Fraker and Cahoo at our Seattle office will give you an accurate diagnosis and a variety of treatment options.
 It’s important to know that periodontal disease is “silent,” meaning you will not always experience pain as a signal of infection.
 When caught early, treatments are usually successful.

 Give us a call today to schedule your next visit!